davidanthoff/jl4ds/docs/src/fileio.md

 ### Loading Stata, SPSS, and SAS Files

-You can load files that were saved in one of the formats of these statistical software packages that have the extension `*.dta`, `*.por`, `*.save` or `*.sas7bdat`.
+You can load files that were saved in one of the formats of these statistical software packages that have the extension `*.dta`, `*.por`, `*.sav` or `*.sas7bdat`.
 If you call the `load` function with a filename with any of these extensions, [FileIO.jl](https://github.com/JuliaIO/FileIO.jl) will use the [StatFiles.jl](https://github.com/queryverse/StatFiles.jl) package to read those files.
 The following code example demonstrates how you can read a file in each of these formats:

 ```julia
 using Queryverse